 According to the Investment Authority Act of 2006, investments in Antigua and Barbuda will not be nationalized, expropriated, or subject to indirect measures having an equivalent effect, except as necessary for the public good, in accordance with due process of law, on a non-discriminatory basis, and accompanied by prompt, adequate, and effective compensation.
 Compensation in such cases is the fair market value of the expropriated investment immediately before the expropriation or the impending expropriation became public knowledge, whichever is earlier.
 Compensation shall include interest from the date of dispossession of the expropriated property until the date of payment.
 Compensation is required to be paid without delay in convertible currency, and be effectively realizable and freely transferable.

 There is an unresolved dispute regarding the expropriation of an American-owned property.
-Although the government of Antigua and Barbuda paid the former property owner a total of USD 39.8 million in compensation, it still owes interest payments of USD 20 million.
+Although the government of Antigua and Barbuda paid the former property owner a total of $39.8 million in compensation, it still owes interest payments of $20 million.
 In March 2019, a judge dismissed a case bought by the former property owners against the government for payment of the outstanding balance.
 However, the owners intend to appeal.
-For this reason, the industry recommends continued caution when investing in real estate in Antigua and Barbuda.
+For this reason, the U.S. government recommends continued caution when investing in real estate in Antigua and Barbuda.

 ICSID Convention and New York Convention

 Antigua and Barbuda is not a party to the Convention on the Settlement of Investment Disputes between States and Nationals of Other States.
 However, it is a member of the Convention on the Recognition and Enforcement of Foreign Arbitral Awards, also known as the New York Arbitration Convention.
 Private parties may use international or national arbitration if specified in contracts.
 The Arbitration Act Cap.
 33 (1975) is the main legislation which governs arbitration in Antigua and Barbuda.
 It adheres to the New York Arbitration Convention.